fritexvz/soldi-dns/README.md

 ## Licence

- This project is licensed under the MIT License - see the LICENSE.md file for details.
+ This project is licensed under the GNU v3 License - see the LICENSE.md file for details.
  Copyright 2017 Fritex.